TECHNICAL I ELECTRONIC COMPONENTS

 To connect a diode in the forward direction, the p-type side of the diode is connected to the positive side of the battery and the n-type side is connected to the negative side of the battery.

-The resistor in the circuit limits current to a value that does not causes damage to the diode.
+The resistor in the circuit limits current to a value that does not cause damage to the diode.

-How current is allowed to pass through a diode in the forward direction
+How current flows through a diode in forward direction

 As the negative side of the battery is connected to the n-type side of the diode, it repels free electrons in the n-type side, pushing them towards the p-n junction.